 I won’t advise on anything else for constipation because I didn’t experience this myself, however, the minute I started Cambridge Weight Plan and I was drinking 3 litres of water a day and I did find that I was going to the toilet a lot, not for bowel movements but because I was weeing every 20 minutes.

-The third side-effect of Cambridge Weight Plan is bad breath.
+The third side effects of Cambridge diet is bad breath.
 Bad breath can occur and is often made worse by not drinking enough fluid.
 Use a mouthwash, carry a mouth spray with you or drink some water.

 I googled it and it’s to do with your body letting go of all the toxins due to ketosis.
 Your body is simply letting out all of the bad stuff that was previously in your body, like when you do